Peak District Gardens

 Long Lane, Matlock, DE4 5GH

 A wonderful spring garden full of azaleas, rhododendrons, kalmias and alpines.
-Open daily c mid March to end June (phone before visitng)
+Open daily from mid-March to the end of June.
+Always check open times before planning your day!

 Alton Towers gardens